Helena Snakenborg: Journey to England

 Helena was one of six young Swedish noble ladies who were Maids of Honour in the retinue of Princess Cecilia of Sweden, Margravine of Baden, second-eldest daughter of King Gustav I. Cecilia and her retinue departed Sweden in Autumn 1564 on a voyage to England, at the invitation of Queen Elizabeth I. It was rumoured that Cecilia was journeying to England to press the suit of her half-brother King Eric XIV of Sweden to marry Queen Elizabeth.

 As Denmark-Norway was hostile towards Sweden, they were forced to take a roundabout, land route.
 They travelled through Finland, Livonia, Poland and Germany, which was a lengthy journey, until they reached Calais.
 The party is also reported to have been hampered by bad weather, and the last leg by seasickness.
-The journey lasted almost a year until they reached their destination - they arrived on 8 September 1565 at Dover.
+The journey lasted almost a year until they reached their destination – they arrived on 8 September 1565 at Dover.
 Cecilia of Baden was at the time in her ninth month of pregnancy.
+Helena had become ill on the journey.

 The welcoming party at Dover was led by Sir William Parr, 1st Marquess of Northampton (1513–1571), the only surviving son of Sir Thomas Parr of Kendal, and brother of the late Queen consort Catherine Parr.